gordonfreemanfree/SnarkyNet-MNIST-Digits/README.md

 # SnarkyJS Neural Network
-SnarkyJS implementation of associated artifacts necessary for the creation of neural networks.
+SnarkyJS implementation of associated artifacts necessary for the creation of neural networks. <br>
 Proof of Concept

 ## Description